 - 4. By derogation from Article L. 124-2 of the Luxembourg Labour Code, all employees are entitled to a pre-dismissal interview, regardless of the number of staff employed by the company. - 5.
-Similarly, by derogation from the third sub-paragraph of Article L. 124-2 (1), third sub-paragraph, the date of the pre-dismissal interview may be scheduled for no earlier than the fourth working day worked after the date on which the registered letter is sent or the document is handed over against a receipt, as described in the first sub-paragraph of the said article. - This exception in favour of the employee(s) concerned may not invalidate any other provisions relating to the termination of employment contracts, nor, specifically, the provisions of Article L-121-6 (4) stipulating that presentation of a certificate of incapacity for work after receipt of a letter inviting the employee to attend the pre-dismissal interview shall in no way affect the validity of the initiated dismissal procedure. - In the context of a collective dismissal, the expenses relating to the experts and incurred by the staff delegation will be borne by the employer, in accordance with Article L. 412-2 (3) of the Luxembourg Labour Code.
+Similarly, by derogation from the third sub-paragraph of Article L. 124-2 (1), third sub-paragraph, the date of the pre-dismissal interview may be scheduled for no earlier than the fourth working day worked after the date on which the registered letter is sent or the document is handed over against a receipt, as described in the first sub-paragraph of the said article. - This exception in favour of the employee(s) concerned may not invalidate any other provisions relating to the termination of employment contracts, nor, specifically, the provisions of Article L. 121-6 (4) stipulating that presentation of a certificate of incapacity for work after receipt of a letter inviting the employee to attend the pre-dismissal interview shall in no way affect the validity of the initiated dismissal procedure. - 6.
+In the context of a collective dismissal, the expenses relating to the experts and incurred by the staff delegation will be borne by the employer, in accordance with Article L. 412-2 (3) of the Luxembourg Labour Code.

-Before any restructuring/reorganisation for economic reasons, the companies undertake to discuss the implementation of a job retention plan, which must include at least reskilling and/or reconversion training paid for by the employer.
+Before any restructuring/reorganisation for economic reasons, the companies undertake to discuss with the trade unions represented in the staff delegation and/or the trade unions which are signatories of the Collective Agreement the implementation of a job retention plan, which must include at least reskilling and/or reconversion training paid for by the employer.